jezreelfasa/native_Todo_App/README.md

 bash
 Copy code
 npm install
-Start the app with Expo:
+Start the app:
 bash
 Copy code
 npx expo start
 📝 Notes:
-Expo Router is used for navigation, which allows for seamless file-based routing.
+Uses Expo Router for seamless navigation.
-The app features Firebase authentication, making use of secure login, signup, and profile management functionalities.
+Firebase authentication ensures secure login and profile management.
-For a smooth experience, ensure you have the latest version of Expo installed.
+Ensure you have the latest version of Expo for optimal performance.